chronology

 (Notes on Captivit )

 16 April - President Pierre Laval, who was recalled to power in December 1940.24 April - It is necessary to make a sequence of Temp te, Dolce, Captivit.
-The subject of this French Sequel will be the struggle between individual destiny and community destiny.
+The subject of this French Suite will be the struggle between individual destiny and community destiny.

 ( Notes on the State of France ).

-4 May - In a letter from Andr Sabatier, she consid French continuation like
+May 4 - In a letter from Andr Sabatier, she consid French continuation like

 the main work of his life .